 Improve the flow of your warehouse

 Does the overall layout of your operation flow?
-Goods-in all the way to despatch should be one fluid chain of events without hurdles or hitches.
-One example - Create gaps in long runs of pick locations to enable pickers to cut through to the next aisle, minimising end to end travel.
+Goods-in all the way to dispatch should be one fluid chain of events without hurdles or hitches.
+One example – create gaps in long runs of pick locations to enable pickers to cut through to the next aisle, minimising end to end travel.